Breakup of an asteroid: 8th anniversary

-Fragile icy comet nuclei have been seen to fall apart as they approach the sun.
+Fragile icy comet nuclei sometimes fall apart as they approach the sun.
 But asteroids are not, by definition, fragile icy bodies.
-They are chunks of rock or metal.
+They’re chunks of rock or metal.
 David Jewitt of UCLA, who led the astronomical investigation, said at the time:

 This is a rock.
 Seeing it fall apart before our eyes is pretty amazing.

-Jewitt and the other scientists who studied P/2013 R3 pointed out that, because the asteroid seemed to disintegrate slowly, over a period of months, it was unlikely a violent and sudden collision with another asteroid caused the break up.
+Jewitt and the other scientists who studied P/2013 R3 pointed out that, because the asteroid seemed to disintegrate slowly over a period of months, it was unlikely that a violent and sudden collision with another asteroid caused the breakup.

-They said it was also unlikely that the asteroid broke apart due to the pressure of interior ices warming and vaporizing, as the asteroid drew near the sun.
-Icy comets do become active for this reason, and do sometimes disintegrate, but P/2013 R3 was believed to be too cold for such a process, plus it had presumably maintained its nearly 480-million-kilometer distance from the sun for much of the age of our solar system.
+They said it was also unlikely that the asteroid broke apart due to the pressure of interior ices warming and vaporizing as the asteroid drew near the sun.
+Icy comets do become active for this reason, and do sometimes disintegrate, but scientists believed P/2013 R3 was too cold for such a process, plus it had presumably maintained its nearby distance from the sun (~300 million miles, or ~480 million km) for much of the age of our solar system.

-For break-up to occur in this way, P/2013 R3 would have needed to have a weak, fractured interior.
+For a breakup to occur in this way, P/2013 R3 would have needed to have a weak, fractured interior.
 That fractured interior might have been the result of numerous ancient and non-destructive collisions with other asteroids, early in the solar system’s history.
-Most small asteroids are thought to have been severely damaged in this way, giving them a “rubble pile” internal structure.
+Scientists think most small asteroids have been severely damaged in this way, giving them a “rubble pile” internal structure.